First secessio plebis: First interlude

 A number of foreign disturbances now intervened.
 Some Latin horsemen arrived in Rome to announce that a Volscian army had invaded their territories, and requested Roman assistance.
-The Roman people refused to enrol as soldiers on account of their outstanding complaints.
+The Roman people refused to enroll as soldiers on account of their outstanding complaints.
 The Senate, dejected, sent the consul Servilius to attempt to break the impasse.
 Servilius proceeded to the assembly, and advised the people that the Senate had been giving consideration to measures to alleviate the public concerns, but had been interrupted by news of the invasion.
 He exhorted the people to put aside their complaints momentarily to allow Rome united to face the common enemy.
 Further, he announced an edict that no Roman citizen should be detained, either in chains or in prison, from enrolling to fight, and that no soldier should, whilst serving in the army, have his goods seized or sold, nor his children or grandchildren arrested.
 Immediately the debtors who had been under arrest were released, and enrolled their names and, following them, crowds of the Roman people congregated in the Forum to take the military oath.
 Immediately afterwards, Servilius led out the army to face the Volsci.
 The Volsci initially sought to take advantage of the Roman divisions by making an attempt on the Roman camp in the night in order to elicit some treachery or desertions; however, the Romans remained united, and on the following day the Volsci were defeated and the town of Suessa Pometia plundered.

 There were further military engagements against the Sabines, in which the Roman cavalry led by Aulus Postumius Albus Regillensis and the infantry led by Servilius achieved a speedy victory, and against the Aurunci in which the Romans again led by Servilius achieved the victory.